enricojr/tbInvestigatorAnalysis/README.md

 This code is meant to analyze test beam data from the TJ Investigator chip, acquired using a reference telescope.

 !!!!!!!
 WARNING !!!!!!!
 A few paths are hard-coded here and there.
 If things go wrong, the very first thing to check (and eventually modify) are the hard-coded paths.
+Suggestion: create an external output/ folder, since all output paths are hard-coded to write into such folder

 ####### 1 - FOLDER STRUCTURE

-There are three main folders:
+There are two main folders:
-config/ -> where the Proteus configuration files for the CERN FEI-4 telescope are stored output/ -> where all the output files are stored by default scripts/ -> where the codes are developed
+config/ -> where the Proteus configuration files for the CERN FEI-4 telescope are stored scripts/ -> where the codes are developed

 The script/ folder further contains: